top of page

 Why Diversity and Inclusion Matter in Home Care

-Diversity and Inclusion and Ethnicity can become a topic of conversation with your clients.
-While we don't want that, it can happen, and in order to protect your agency, your caregiving staff, and sometimes even your clients, when this topic comes up it needs to be addressed head on.
+Diversity and Inclusion and Ethnicity can become a topic of conversation with your clients and in order to protect your agency, your caregiving staff, and sometimes even your clients, when this topic comes up it needs to be addressed head on.

 I hope that this is helpful for you and also hope that this enables you to have that tough conversation if you have to.
 But I also hope you never have to!